akshar99/zipenv/Readme.md

 # FastAPI Backend for Zipping Files

 ## Overview
 This FastAPI backend compresses multiple uploaded files into a ZIP archive and returns it for download.
-It avoids writing files to disk by using in-memory operations, making it efficient and secure.
+It avoids writing files to disk by using in-memory operations, making it efficient and secure (main.py is stored in bin).

 ---